-The goal of this study is developing a new training system which is realized by combining the Virtual Reality (VR) technology and the Artificial Intelligence.
-The authors call the training system "Virtual Collaborator" and have made studies such as [2, 4].
+The authors call the training system "Virtual Collaborator" and have made studies such as [5][6].
 The Virtual Collaborator provides an artificial instructor who has a human-shaped body and can listen, talk, think, behave and collaborate with real humans.
 The artificial instructor helps a trainee learn complicated tasks by instructing and demonstrating them in a virtual space.
-In our previous study[2], a prototype Virtual Collaborator has been developed in which the artificial instructor can behave just like a plant operator in the control room of nuclear power plant.
-But some problems have arisen at developing the advanced Virtual Collaborator with which the trainee can collaborate with the artificial instructor through bi-directional communication[4].
+In our previous study[5], a prototype Virtual Collaborator has been developed in which the artificial instructor can behave just like a plant operator in the control room of nuclear power plant.
+But some problems have arisen at developing the advanced Virtual Collaborator with which the trainee can collaborate with the artificial instructor through bi-directional communication[6].

 Firstly, it is very difficult to synthesize various kinds of the artificial instructor's motions as 3 dimensional computer graphics in real time.
 A human has a lot of joints such as neck, shoulder, elbow, wrist, waist etc. and each joint has from one to three degrees of freedom (DOF).
 So a human has a large number of posture variables.
 To synthesize the human motion, all of the joint's angles must be specified.
-Numerous algorithms for synthesizing human motions can be found in literature, but all of them are limited to use for synthesizing a particular motion.
+Numerous algorithms for synthesizing human motions can be found in literature[7][8][9], but all of them are limited to use for synthesizing a particular motion.
 Therefore, to make it possible to synthesize a new kind of human motion, a new algorithm is needed to develop and to make it available.
 On the other hand, it is impossible to prepare all the algorithms necessary for synthesizing the artificial instructor's motion by predicting which kinds of motion will be necessary in the future.
 So it is inevitable to develop a new algorithm whenever a new kind of human motion needs to be synthesized.